christinaqtruong/reactrecipes/README.md

 # React Recipes

-A website designed from scratch using react and react-bootstrap to showcase the first projects I created as a developer back in 2019 as part of the University of Texas at Austin's Coding Boot Camp summer cohort.
-The deployed version can be found at [here]([https://christinaqtruong.github.io/reactrecipes](https://christinaqtruong.github.io/reactrecipes)).
+A website created using react and react-bootstrap to explore using react in combination with an API and react state.
+The deployed version can be found [here]([https://christinaqtruong.github.io/reactrecipes](https://christinaqtruong.github.io/reactrecipes)).

 ## Getting Started